decentralized-identity/didcomm.org/site/content/protocols/media-sharing/1.0/readme.md

      -  `preview`: base64 string containing a thumbnail (used mostly for images and videos)
      -  `blurhash`: compact representation of a placeholder for an image (used mostly for images and videos)
      -  `duration`: number containing media duration in seconds (used mostly for videos and audio files)
+     -  `title`: a descriptible title for the item shared (in addition to the regular `description`)
+     -  `icon`: URL or Data URL containing an icon to describe the item

 DIDComm v1 example: